a-chacon/oas_rails/README.md

 ### Roadmap and Ideas for Improvement

-- Clean and structure the code
+- Clean, document and structure the code
 - Support documentation of authentication methods
 - Define Global Tags/Configuration (e.g., common responses like 404 errors)
 - Post-process the JSON and replace common objects with references to components